311zzb/gitlet/gitlet-design.md

 ### Print global log

-1. Get a list of commit IDs that are pointed by any branch
+1. Get the allCommitsID `Tree` which holds all commits' IDs.
-2. Print log information starting form each of the ID (ignore those commits that have been visited base on their IDs)
+2. Print log information for each of the IDs.

 ### The `find` command

 This command has similar algorithm with the `global-log` command.
 Both of these commands cover all commits ever made by the same manner.

-1. Get a list of commit IDs that are pointed by any branch
+1. Get the allCommitsID `Tree` which holds all commits' IDs.
-2. Recursively check the commits and their ascendants whether they have the designated commit message (ignore those commits that have been visited base on their IDs)
+2. Check each commit whether it has the designated commit message.

 ### Print repository status